549th Volksgrenadier Division: Operational history

 The 549th Grenadier Division was formed at Schwerin from replacement troops in Wehrkreis II on 11 July 1944.
-It was commanded by Oberst Karl Jank, previously with 4th Mountain Division, destroyed during the Soviet Crimean Offensive.
+The division was commanded by Oberst Karl Jank, previously with 4th Mountain Division, destroyed during the Soviet Crimean Offensive.

-It was composed of the 1097th, 1098th, and 1099th Grenadier Regiments and the 1549th Artillery Regiment, in addition to smaller support units.
+The division was composed of the 1097th, 1098th, and 1099th Grenadier Regiments and the 1549th Artillery Regiment, in addition to smaller support units.

 As a volksgrenadier division, manpower shortages meant its infantry regiments contained two battalions, rather than the standard three.
-They were meant to be used as defensive units that could be formed and trained quickly, with a reduced complement of artillery and an increased number of submachine guns and anti-tank rockets.
+The battalions were meant to be used as defensive units that could be formed and trained quickly, with a reduced complement of artillery and an increased number of submachine guns and anti-tank rockets.
 Composed largely of men previously considered unfit for military service due to age or medical conditions, it lacked a core of veterans who could impart combat experience.

 The division was sent to the front in August, fighting in Lithuania with XXVI Army Corps, part of the 3rd Panzer Army, an element of Army Group Centre.
 On 16 August, Operation Doppelkopf began, an armored counterattack attempting to reunite Army Group North, and Army Group Centre.
 The 549th and 561st Volksgrenadier Division were tasked with the defence of XXVI Army Corps' line on the southern flank of the army.
 Holding positions on the flank of 6th Panzer Division, both were forced to retreat by attacks made by elements of the Soviet 11th Guards, 33rd, and 5th Armies.
 As a result, the 1st Infantry Division had to be diverted to support XXVI Army Corps, instead of participating in Doppelkopf.

 In September, the corps was transferred to the 4th Army, where it served with XXVII Army Corps.
 The Soviet Memel Offensive left Army Group North trapped in the Courland Pocket, and forced the 549th to retreat into East Prussia, after very heavy losses.
 On 9 October, the division was redesignated 549th Volksgrenadier Division, part of the 32nd wave of infantry divisions formed during the war.
 Their stubborn defence during the retreat, and Jank's performance led to his promotion as Generalmajor on 10 October.